georgesutphin/MCB585-2023/_episodes/03-oyo-Lists.md

 objectives:
 - "Understand the structure and poperties of lists."
 - "Be able to apply several techniques for extracting targeted data from data frames."
+- "Combine different methods for accessing data with the assignment operator to update subsets of data."
 keypoints:
 - "Lists are a standard data structure in R in which each element can contain any other R object."
 - "Lists can contain elements of different classes, unlike vectors."